damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 ## **How to document a manufacturing process?**

-### **What are the manufacturing instructions to make the product?**
+*We suggest to create a manufacturing instruction for a well documentaion of manufacruring process.
+Manufacturings instructions means full descriptions and instructions concerning raw materials usage, operating conditions, process and quality standards to be employed in the manufacture of products.*

-**Definition:** *Manufacturing Instructions means full descriptions and instructions concerning raw materials usage, operating conditions, process and quality standards to be employed in the manufacture of products.*
+ ### **Manufacturing instructions could include:**

- *Manufacturing instruction could include:*
+ #### *1. Manufacturing technology*

-*1. Manufacturing technology means all the machinery, equipment and processes that are used to manufacture products.
+ *It means all the machinery, equipment and processes that are used to manufacture products.
 So,documentation of manufacturing technology consists*

    - Machine tool is a machine for handling or machining metal or other rigid materials, usually by
     - Turning tools